 If you are on the hunt for a knock out vegan tart, this is it.
 You simply need this dessert at your Easter table.
 The meringue is absolutely lip-smackingly good.
 And the vegan lemon custard filling is tangy, sweet and balances the crust and the meringue beautifully.
 The words: flaky, fluffy, tangy, lemony and sweet should have convinced you and if not who even are you?
-So just make the tart and see for yourself.
+So just make this vegan lemon tart and see for yourself.
 What did I tell ya?
 Next.
 Level.